softeng-feup/open-cx-mib-refugees/docs/Development-Report.md

 ---
 ### Project Management

-Project management is a crucial point when leading with developing software projects.
+Project management is a crucial point when dealing with developing software projects.
 This way, we used [Trello](https://trello.com/b/tP9QxHeT/fugitivos-do-mib), an easy-to-use project management tool capable of registering tasks, assign them to different members and monitor progress (To Do, Doing, Done).
 Besides that, it allows to attach images and label tasks.